connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

   <img src='https://raw.githubusercontent.com/connorobrienedu/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/main/Images/ResNet18_AUC.jpg?token=ASLEFKLYAVAJUD5V6DBJGA3ASHJ34' width="600">
 </p>

-Although our semi-supervised Few-shot learning model used a small number of training data for each class, it still had accuracy of 0.89 using 3 samples and 0.87 accuracy using only 1 sample.
+Although our semi-supervised Few-shot learning model used a small number of training data for each class, it still had an accuracy of 0.89 using 3 samples and 0.87 accuracy using only 1 sample.
 N-way represents number of classes, and episode is the training iteration in the context of Few-shot Learning.
-It is a step in which we train the network, calculate loss, and backpropagate the error.
+It is a step in which we train the network, calculate the loss, and backpropagate the error.
 For our experiment, we set our episodes to 20,000 and frame-size at 1,000.
-As shown below, it is remarkable that increase in training sample size is not proportional to increase in accuracy and that 3-shot learning achieved higher accuracy than our ResNet50 model.
+As shown below, it is remarkable that an increase in training sample size is not proportional to increase in accuracy, and that 3-shot learning achieved higher accuracy than our ResNet50 model.
 <p align="center">
   <img src='https://raw.githubusercontent.com/connorobrienedu/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/main/Images/table_fewshot.png?token=ASLEFKORLXMWR4GZLHXMHOTASHJ4Q' width="500">
 </p>